Whacko23/Spotify-Downloader/README.md

 (you can create a batch file shortcut to run the script just by double-click anytime)

+[NOTE: spotdl.py must be in the same folder as python.exe]

 ## Instructions for Downloading Songs:

 - First launch the script using the above command as mentioned for your OS.